 Lodging: The court will pay for your subsistence and lodging at the current rate if you cannot return home each night.
-You can find the current rate in the brochure mailed to jurors before they report for service.
-You can also find the brochure on the court's Web site (Lincoln, North Platte, Omaha).
+You can find the current mileage, subsistence, and appearance fees on the court's Juror Web page.

 Mileage: You will receive the current mileage rate for travel to and from your home and the courthouse.
-You can find the mileage rate in the brochure mailed to jurors before they report for service.
-You can also find the brochure on the court's Web site (Lincoln, North Platte, Omaha).
+You can find the current mileage, subsistence, and appearance fees on the court's Juror Web page.

 Parking: You will be reimbursed for parking.
 If your parking costs more than $25.00, you will need to give the court a receipt.